wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

       If you do not specify a regular expression, _all_ CloudWatch metrics are retrieved.

-    - **Point Tag Allow List** -- Add AWS point tags to an allow list by specifying a regular expression.
+    - **Point Tag Allow List** -- Add custom AWS point tags to an allow list by specifying a regular expression.
 If you do not specify a regular expression, no point tags are added to metrics.

+      Currently, custom point tags only for AWS EC2 instances and volumes are supported.
+To ingest the custom tags, you must first add the custom tags to the supported resources, and then add the tag keys in the **Point Tag Allow List** as a regular expression.
     - **Service Refresh Rate** -- Number of minutes between requesting metrics.
 Default is `5`.
     - **Products** -- Allows you to filter the list of AWS products for which you want to collect metrics by using the CloudWatch integration.
 The default is **All**.
 Click **Custom** to see the list of AWS products and to filter them according to your needs.
 1. Click **Update**.